rafelafrance/digi_leap_old/README.md

 # digi_leap
-Extract information from images of herarium specimens
+Extract information from images of herbarium specimens